WindSekirun/RxSocialLogin/README.md

 - Firebase Authentication integrated when use GoogleLogin.
 - Rewrite all methods in Kotlin
 - Hold Context in WeakReference to solve memory leak
+- Available to login with Github using Firebase Authentication
+- Available to login with LinkedIn using OAuth2

 ## Available Feature
 |Service|logout|Return Data|Config|